 Cloud storage resides in remote servers, across town or across the country.
 It is typically provided by one of the large cloud computing companies such as AWS, Microsoft Azure or Google Cloud.

-Key Differences Between On-Premise and Cloud Storage
+What are the Key Differences Between On-Premise and Cloud Storage?

 A key difference between on-premise and cloud storage is financial.
 Cloud-based software and cloud resources are treated as operational expenses (OpEx).
 Because they are rented monthly, these charges are part of the operating expense.